jennerdulce/102-reading-notes/Day-06.md

     - you get to define a problem
     - write the software to take an idea and make it a reality
     - build things that matter to you.

+## Refleciton

+Javascript is awesome.
+Just need to study more and learn how to apply it to html later.
+I was able to figure out on how to make a prompt and make my background color change.